0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/openvpn-server.md

 **WARNING**: text written in capital letters needs to be replaced with real values.

+# The First Boot

+Grab a cup of caffe since the first boot will be slowwer then what you are use to.
+This is due to the certificate that we need to geenrate for OpenVPN.
+Since at boot time there isn't much goin on in the system this process can take around 12 min depending on the instance type.
+But, not to warry, this happens only when the certificate is not found in the system.

 # User Management

 ## How to create a OpenVPN user